section-engineering-education/engineering-education/articles/java-jdbc/index.md

 Run the application by executing the `main` function in the `Main` class.

 ### Conclusion
-Now that you have learned how to perform various database query operations from a Java application add an `id` field to the `Student` class and make the `id` field in the database a primary key in the `students` table.
+Now that you have learned how to perform various database query operations from a Java application.
+You can use this knowledge to build more complex applications.

 ---
 Peer Review Contributions by: [Michael Barasa](/engineering-education/authors/michael-barasa/)